Message Kinds

 - Message Kinds guidance shaped for scanability, day-two clarity, and operator context.

-AGH Network v0 defines seven message kinds.
+AGH Network v0 defines six message kinds.
 The envelope selects the kind with the top-level kind

 This page is normative unless a section is marked as an example.